Deciding On a Mobile App Development Agency

 See how well are you communicating with the developers, how quickly are they getting what needs to be done?
 Are they proactive, do they offer feedback and suggestions?
 Does your prospective app developer prefer to chat via phone, Skype, instant message or email — and how often?

 Try to find out how do they organize their work, do they use project management tools like Basecamp, Jira, Asana?
 What about bug tracking tools?
-How will you be able to test the app, are they familiar with test tools like TestFlight?
+How will you be able to test the app, are they familiar with test tools like TestFlight and Firebase distribution?
 Not having an organized work process, might be a sign that your app won’t be ready on time and at the quality you are expecting.

 Do they have a Quality Assurance department inside the company?
 How preoccupied are they with the quality of the app?
 What’s their Quality Assurance-Testing / Development ratio?
 Are they integrating in the apps tools like Crashlytics?

 Do they provide services for server backend development too?
-If your app requires a backend, it’s wisely to get things done with a company that can cover both the mobile and the server side, thus saving time in managing the relationship with just one service provider.
+If your app requires a backend, it’s wisely to get things done with a mobile app development company that can cover both the mobile and the server side, thus saving time in managing the relationship with just one service provider.